jspecify/jspecify/docs/spec.rst

 Nullness subtyping (and thus subtyping itself) is *not* reflexive.

-   It does end up being reflexive in the `most convenient world <#multiple-worlds>`__.
-We don’t state that as a rule for 2
+   Subtyping does end up being transitive when the check is required to hold in `all worlds <#multiple-worlds>`__.
+And it does end up being reflexive when the check is required to hold only in `some world <#multiple-worlds>`__.
+We don’t state those properties as rules for 2 reasons: First, they arise naturally from the definitions.
-   reasons: First, it arises naturally from the definitions in that world.
-Second, we don’t want to suggest that subtyping is reflexive in the `least convenient world <#multiple-worlds>`__.
+   Second, we don’t want to suggest that subtyping is reflexive and transitive under both versions of the rule.

 Trusted null-inclusive under every parameterization
 ---------------------------------------------------